lf-edge/ekuiper/docs/en_US/extension/sink.md

 # Sink Extension

-Sink feed data from Kuiper into external systems.
-Kuiper has built-in sink support for [MQTT broker](../rules/sinks/mqtt.md) and [log sink](../rules/sinks/logs.md).
+Sink feed data from eKuiper into external systems. eKuiper has built-in sink support for [MQTT broker](../rules/sinks/mqtt.md) and [log sink](../rules/sinks/logs.md).
 There are still needs to publish data to various external systems include messaging systems and database etc. Sink extension is presented to meet this requirement.

 ## Developing

 ### Develop a sink

-To develop a sink for Kuiper is to implement [api.Sink](https://github.com/emqx/kuiper/blob/master/xstream/api/stream.go) interface and export it as a golang plugin.
+To develop a sink for eKuiper is to implement [api.Sink](https://github.com/lf-edge/ekuiper/blob/master/xstream/api/stream.go) interface and export it as a golang plugin.

 Before starting the development, you must [setup the environment for golang plugin](overview.md#setup-the-plugin-developing-environment).